nus-cs1010/2324-s1/docs/about.md

 CS1010 uses several web applications to manage the content, assessments, and interaction with students.

--   Canvas: Announcements, class rosters, surveys, quizzes, grades, and sharing of PDF documents are managed through Canvas.
+-   [**Canvas**](https://canvas.nus.edu.sg/courses/45586): Announcements, class rosters, surveys, quizzes, grades, and sharing of PDF documents are managed through Canvas.
--   Handbook: Notes, problem sets, programming exercises, and lab guides, are publicly available on the web.
+-   [**Handbook**](https://nus-cs1010.github.io/2324-s1/): Notes, problem sets, programming exercises, and lab guides, are publicly available on the web.
--   Piazza: Q & A website that serves as the main forum for discussion about CS1010.
+-   [**Piazza**](https://piazza.com/nus.edu.sg/fall2023/cs1010/home): Q & A website that serves as the main forum for discussion about CS1010.
--   GitHub: Contains submitted code repositories and feedback about the code from tutors.
+-   [**GitHub**](https://www.github.com): Contains submitted code repositories and feedback about the code from tutors.
--   Softmark: Contain written test scripts and feedback about the answers.
+-   [**Softmark**](https://softmark.comp.nus.edu.sg): Contain written test scripts and feedback about the answers.

 ## Asking Questions and Getting Help

 CS1010 is not an easy course.
-Students who did well academically previously may still struggle in CS1010.
-Please do not be afraid to ask for help from the CS1010 Teaching Team and other peers.

 Students are encouraged to ask questions if they don't understand something or if they are stuck solving a formative assessment question.
 Students are encouraged to ask questions during lectures, tutorials, and lab sessions.
 Outside of these lessons, there are several ways to do so.

 -   <b>Piazza</b>:
     - The best place to get help is on Piazza.
 If you have a question, please first check if someone has already asked the same question and if there is an answer.